webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 view of `'2d-array'` or `'cube'` texture.
 We also can not select individual layers in a bind group to select which layer to read from.

-To make the the code work in compatibility mode we have to work with textures with the same view dimension they were created with and we need to pass in the texture with access to all layers and select the layer we want in the shader itself, rather than selecting the layer via `createView` as we were doing.
+To make the code work in compatibility mode we have to work with textures with the same view dimension they were created with and we need to pass in the texture with access to all layers and select the layer we want in the shader itself, rather than selecting the layer via `createView` as we were doing.